Pupil Premium Funding

 It is the responsibility of the Full Governing Body to ensure that an outline of the school’s progress towards narrowing the gap for socially disadvantaged pupils is reported to parents on an annual basis.

-Braybrook Primary School will:
+Braybrook Primary Academy will:

 - adopt a consistent whole school strategic approach to ‘Pupil Premium’ allocation.